emqx/cloud-docs/en_US/deployments/port_guide_serverless.md

 If you are unable to connect to Serverless deployment, follow these steps for troubleshooting:

 1. **Check Connection Address**.
-Ensure that you are using the **correct domain** provided by EMQX Serverless for the connection.
-Note that redirecting EMQX Platform's domain to your own domain via CNAME is not supported.
-If your use case requires non-encrypted TCP port connections, consider using EMQX Dedicated - Professional plan.
+Ensure that you are using the **correct domain** provided by EMQX Cloud Serverless for the connection.
+Note that redirecting EMQX Cloud's domain to your own domain via CNAME is not supported.
+If your use case requires non-encrypted TCP port connections, consider using EMQX Cloud Dedicated - Professional plan.
 2. **Confirm Connection Ports**.
-EMQX Serverless only supports connections via MQTT over TLS (port 8883) and WebSocket over TLS (port 8084).
+EMQX Cloud Serverless only supports connections via MQTT over TLS (port 8883) and WebSocket over TLS (port 8084).
 Connections to ports 1883 and 8083 are not supported.
-If your use case requires non-encrypted TCP port connections, consider using our EMQX Dedicated - Professional plan.
+If your use case requires non-encrypted TCP port connections, consider using our EMQX Cloud Dedicated - Professional plan.
 3. **Test Network Connectivity**.
-Use the `telnet` command to test network connectivity between your server and EMQX Serverless, e.g., `telnet broker.emqx.io 8883`.
+Use the `telnet` command to test network connectivity between your server and EMQX Cloud Serverless, e.g., `telnet broker.emqx.io 8883`.
 (Replace with your actual deployment address.)
 4. **Verify Authentication Information**.
-EMQX Platform does **not support anonymous authentication**.
-Ensure that you have set the MQTT client's username and password in the EMQX Platform console and configured them correctly during client connection.
+EMQX Cloud does **not support anonymous authentication**.
+Ensure that you have set the MQTT client's username and password in the EMQX Cloud console and configured them correctly during client connection.
 5. **Check SNI (Server Name Indication) Configuration**.
 Correct SNI information must be provided during client connection.
-Incorrect or missing SNI information will result in connection rejection by EMQX Platform with error code -5.
+Incorrect or missing SNI information will result in connection rejection by EMQX Cloud with error code -5.
 6. **Test with MQTTX Client**.
 We recommend using MQTTX as an MQTT client testing tool.
 It is a free and easy-to-use cross-platform MQTT 5.0 client.
 You can use it to verify if the client code is causing connection issues.
 For detailed usage instructions, refer to: [MQTTX User Guide](https://chat.openai.com/connect_to_deployments/mqttx.md).

 ### Get Help via Support Ticket